-Think the only thing forests do for schools is supply the paper needed for those interminable spelling and math tests?
-If so, think again.
 Timber harvesting allows foresters to shape the forest toward management goals—for example, striking the balance between young and older forest needed to encourage a variety of wildlife species.
-Managing harvests while maintaining the long-term health and productivity of state lands is the job of DNR Forestry timber sales program staff.
-Timber sales from land managed by DNR Forestry contribute the dollars needed to operate a variety of public services, including schools.
+Managing harvests while maintaining the long-term health and productivity of state lands is the job of the DNR Forestry timber sales program staff.
+Timber sales from land managed by DNR Forestry contribute the dollars needed to operate a variety of public services, including public schools.

 The most obvious reason is to produce income for public programs.
 But timber harvest is also an important part of the stewardship of actively growing forests.
 Wisely planned harvest helps forests thrive while maintaining and even enhancing features such as space for outdoor recreation and some types of wildlife habitat.
 Timber harvest is also an important source of economic activity.